Kate Freeman Clark

 Clark had returned to Mississippi sporadically over her career to attend to family obligations, but she spent the bulk of her artistic life in New York; only two paintings on Mississippi subjects are known to exist.
 However, in 1924, after over 20 years in New York Clark returned to Mississippi and her southern roots, leaving the art world behind forever.
 Her reasons are unknown, but it has been speculated that the death of her mentor Chase in 1916, followed by that of her grandmother in 1919 and her mother in 1922, was a blow from which she never recovered.
 Chase's death especially seems to have hit her hard; she was pained that she could not attend the auction of his studio effects in time to purchase some memento of him, most especially an old, black kettle which he had painted numerous times and which was sold for seven dollars to somebody else.
 Clark also appears to have foreseen the rise in modernism which followed the Armory Show.
 Her family is known to have been against her career, and warned her against operating, as her uncle Russell Freeman wrote her, "in spheres of life which belong to men".
 Her temperament has been described as "depressive", which may have contributed to her withdrawal from the art world.

 Clark never married; her one serious suitor, Hamilton Foley, was a West Point cadet who went to the Philippines during the Spanish–American War and was court-martialed for embezzlement in 1905.
 She rarely spoke of her artwork upon her return to Holly Springs.
-At her death, however, she bequeathed several hundred paintings and drawings, which had been held in storage in the Lincoln Warehouse in New York, to the town, along with her house and with money to build a museum to house the art.
+At her death, however, she bequeathed over 1000 paintings and drawings, which had been held in storage in the Lincoln Warehouse in New York, to the town, along with her house and with money to build a museum to house the art.
 These works provided the backbone for the Kate Freeman Clark Museum in Holly Springs.
 The museum, which apart from a handful of pieces by Chase contains only her work, is located next to her former home, and with more than 1,000 of her paintings is believed to be the largest collection of paintings by a single artist anywhere in the world.
 She had envisioned library space and a room for the display of fashions in the museum as well, but these could not be included in the final design due to a lack of funds.

 Clark is buried at Hillcrest Cemetery in Holly Springs.